Oak savanna

-An oak savanna is a type of savanna (or lightly forested grassland), where oaks (Quercus spp.) are the dominant trees.
-It is also generally characterized by an understory that is lush with grass and herb-related plants.
+An oak savanna is a type of savanna (or lightly forested grassland) where oaks (Quercus spp.) are the dominant trees.
+It is also generally characterized by an understory that is lush with grass and herbaceous plants.
 The terms "oakery" or "woodlands" are also used commonly, though the former is more prevalent when referencing the Mediterranean area.
-Oak savannas typically exist in areas with low precipitation and feature poor soils.
+Oak savannas typically exist in areas with low precipitation or high fire frequency and may feature poor soils.
 Predominant land uses include rangeland agriculture.
 Naturally, these savannas depend on natural wildfires (e.g. caused by lightning) to maintain their open vegetation.